Retour haut de page

 The finalization of the whole purchase is unlikely to happen before 2017 but it will be something we will, of course, be keeping a close eye on.

-Let us know what you think this will mean for the future of mobile advertising by tweeting at us @ESV_Digital_UK or following us on LinkedIn.
+Let us know what you think this will mean for the future of mobile advertising by tweeting us or following us on LinkedIn.

 For companies with apps looking to use it as a sales channel, it’s a nightmare to work on that application only to have it disappear into the app store without a download.
 Recently, Apple announced that they will be including sponsored search results within the app store starting this fall (one per search), which will allow companies to advertise their apps to people that search for them.